Stand Out

 What is Unique About Our Program?

 You will earn ACS certification at the same time you earn a B.S. in chemistry.
-Obtaining certification of your chemistry degree shows prospective employers and post baccalaureate institutions of learning that you have completed the highest level of undergraduate chemical education.
+Obtaining certification of your chemistry degree shows prospective employers and graduate programs that you have completed the highest level of undergraduate chemical education.
 The ACS ensures your degree meets this standard by reviewing all aspects of certified chemistry programs every six years to make sure the program meets the highest standards in curriculum, learning outcomes, equipment, standards for teaching faculty, laboratory education and institutional support.
-The department continues to maintain its ability to offer certified degrees and its next comprehensive review is scheduled for January 31, 2021.

 What Are My Career Opportunities?